allanplobo/allanplobo/README.md

 - 👋 Hi, I’m @allanplobo
-- 👀 I’m interested in Front End with Angular.
+- 👀 I’m interested in the JavaScript ecosystem, especially the Front End with Angular.
-- 🌱 I’m currently learning NodeJS;
+- 🌱 I’m currently learning NodeJS/NestJS;
-- 📫 allanplobo@gmail.com
+- 🌐 Visit my personal website and blog [clicking here](https://allanlobo.com)

 <!---
 allanplobo/allanplobo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.